Frequently Asked Questions

 Send a stamped addressed envelope; the more stamps used, the more stickers we'll send.

 This is not subject to warranty.
 The screw and nut require checking as part of normal service.
+Replacement pivot bolt kits are available for sale at $4.99 each.

 No, it only fits MTB/BMX brake levers.
 But the Box Nano cable is Road/MTB/BMX compatible.